UnlockingADHD

 singapore education system route

-She stressed that even if one has a child with severe ADHD, the child may still be placed in the mild SEN group.
+Additionally, she stressed that even if one has a child with severe ADHD, the child may still be placed in the mild SEN group.
 She also added that it is important to consider all the options before deciding between homeschooling or mainstream education.
 For example, children in mainstream education are able to take foundation level subjects for PSLE, which is not possible with homeschooling.

 Wong Yi Hui, a stay-at-home-mom who has an ADHD child, shared some tips on preparing for primary school.
 She said that there were “a lot of red flags” for her child in preschool, prompting her to find government based intervention.
 This allowed the child to work directly with learning support in his kindergarten years.
 After the intervention program, Yi Hui and her son also worked with a psychiatrist at KKH for additional support.
 However, since her son was already seeing a psychiatrist, he was unable to access REACH support in primary school, which Yi Hui said is important to bear in mind.